lorenlugosch/conditional-computation-using-surprisal/README.md

 - tqdm
 - The `autoregressive-models` repo (get [here](https://github.com/lorenlugosch/autoregressive-models), clone into a folder adjacent to this one, and rename to `autoregressive_models` (needed for import to work))

+We used a single Tesla K80 GPU for our experiments.
+Training a single model takes about 1 hour on this GPU.
+Each experiment is run by training models with 5 random seeds, so a single experiment will require about 5 hours.

 ## Datasets

 The code has been tested for the following datasets: